MarcelineVQ/twow-raid-visuals/README.md

     - Karazhan Protectors indicate Spell Reflect with green coloring.
     - Crumbling Protectors indicate Self-Destruct Protocol with red coloring.
     - Lingering Arcanists indicate their Blizzard area of effect.
-    - Arcane Anomaly indicates the application range of its stacking debuff.
+    - Arcane Anomaly indicates the application range of its stacking debuff (untested).

 - **Other:**
   - Silenced the looping Baby Murloc dance sound.